-Non 12 Step Recovery Using a More Holistic Approach
+Non-12-Step Recovery Using a More Holistic Approach

-This involves identifying the underlying cause of the behavior, and break it by combining traditional behavioral therapies with holistic ones that promote a healthy active mind, body, and soul.
+This involves identifying the underlying cause of the behavior and breaking it by combining traditional behavioral therapies with holistic ones that promote a healthy, active mind, body, and soul.

-Don’t be satisfied to simply look for reasons for addictive behavior and work to break those habits with individual and group counseling, a holistic approach goes a step further and works toward complete healing.
+Don’t be satisfied to simply look for addictive behavior reasons and work to break those habits with individual and group counseling.
+A holistic approach goes a step further and works toward complete healing.

-But, when the recovery process includes ways to soothe those feelings and heal those hurts on a cellular level, the patient is better equipped to break free from his or her addictions.
+But, when the recovery process includes ways to soothe those feelings and heal those hurts on a cellular level, the patient is better equipped to break free from their addiction.

-Using a combined approach which integrates nutrition, exercise, yoga, meditation and other stress-relieving activities with more traditional addiction counseling, many inpatient rehab programsstrive to serve its patients by incorporating a whole-body approach to their treatment; offering strategies for:
+In combination with more traditional addiction counseling, many inpatient rehab programs strive to serve its patients by incorporating a whole-body approach to their treatment; offering strategies for:

 Evidence-Based Clinical Practices

-By concentrating less on the disease and more on the whole person, these types of non-traditional therapies help refocus the healing process on what’s happening throughout the client’s body, mind and spirit to help them better manage their addiction and find complete healing.
+By concentrating less on the disease and more on the whole person, these types of non-traditional therapies help refocus the healing process on what’s happening throughout the client’s body, mind, and spirit to manage their addiction better and find complete healing.

-When it comes to taking a more total-body (and natural) approach to drug treatment, there are a number of options available to patients including both the simplest forms of help to more intense ones.
+When it comes to taking a more total-body (and natural) approach to drug treatment, several options are available to patients, including both the simplest forms of help to more intense ones.

 The Nutrition Factor

 Drug and alcohol addiction wreak havoc on every system in the body.
-Add to that the fact that most people in the throes of addiction starve their bodies of important vitamins and minerals it needs to thrive.
+Add to that the fact that most people in the throes of addiction starve their bodies of essential vitamins and minerals it needs to thrive.

 Body Rejuvenation Therapy